Vulnerable Republicans face lose-lose situation with Speaker race

 “But there will be a lot of time between now and those primaries in order for many of the vulnerable Republicans to cast votes that they can show GOP voters where they stand on issues,” he continued.
 “I think it’s going to be much more about the issues than it is the personality of Jim Jordan.”

-Twenty-two Republicans voted against Jordan on Wednesday, including a number of swing-district Republicans like Reps.
-Mike Lawler (R-N.Y.), Anthony D’Esposito (R-N.Y.) and Lori Chavez-Ramer (D-Ore.).
+Twenty-two Republicans voted against Jordan on Wednesday, including a number of swing-district Republicans, such as Reps.
+Mike Lawler (N.Y.), Anthony D’Esposito (N.Y.) and Lori Chavez-DeRamer (Ore.).

 “By voting yes, you’re usually taking a leap and agreeing to, most of the time, policies that someone in their district is going to have a problem with,” he added.